 - Why did God create colour?
-Why not just black and white, so that we could navigate without bumping into things?
+Why not just black and white, which is all we need to navigate without bumping into things?

 - Why did he make flowers and food smell so good?
 Do we really need the sense of smell?
 Or taste?

 - Why did God place a sense of rightness in us so that shapes we see in architecture or sculptures are pleasing to us?

 - Why did he give us a competitive spirit so that we enjoy sports?
 Why does a stretch feel so good?

 - What useful purpose do hobbies serve?
 And yet, they are so fun to do.

 - Why did God build a sense of fun into us anyway!
 What practical purpose does humour fill?

 - Why do we have such great appreciation for a good story, or a beautiful view?

 - Why did God make us capable of love, and not just commitment?

 The fact is that God put so much extra beyond the necessities into his world and into us, that we could live multiple lifetimes and still not come close to experiencing all the goodness that God has created.